-Please don't believe your child's teacher when he or she encourages the wait and see method if you noticed your child is struggling.
+If you have noticed that your child is struggling, event at the preschool level, don't ignore it.
 As early as preschool, the signs of dyslexia can be present.

 Preschoolers or Kindergarten age children with dyslexia may: